Nadwórna County

-Nadwórna County (Powiat nadwórniański, Надвірнянський повіт) was a former Polish county (Powiat) in the Stanisławów Voivodeship in Southeastern Poland.
+Nadwórna County (Powiat nadwórniański; Надвірнянський повіт) was a former Polish county (Powiat) in the Stanisławów Voivodeship in Southeastern Poland.

-The county existed between 1921 and 1939, as a direct successor of the Austrian Nadwórna District (Bezirk Nadwórna, Powiat nadwórniański).
+The county existed between 1921 and 1939, as a direct successor of the Austrian Nadwórna District (Bezirk Nadwórna).

 History

 With the proclamation of the West Ukrainian People's Republic on 1 November 1918, the territory of the Austrian Nadwórna District fell under Ukrainian administration, with Ivan Syanotskyi being appointed district commissioner.
 Polish troops entered Nadwórna between May 20 and 25 1919; By November 1919 Entente Powers acknowledged Poland's claim to Galicia.

 During the Polish-Bolshevik War in 1920, Petlura's forces killed 6 Jews in Nadwórna and wounded many more.
 In postwar years, due to persecution and an epidemic, the number of Jews in the county drastically decreased.

 On 1 April 1923 the Bitków municipality (gmina) was transferred into the Nadwórna County from the neighbouring Bohorodczany County, out of which also the Mołotków municipality was transferred to Nadwórna County on 1 July 1925.

 On 1 January 1926 the municipality of Święty Józef was transferred from Nadwórna County to Kołomyja County.

 On 1 April 1932, the neighbouring Bohorodczany County was liquidated, out of which the following municipalities (gminas) were annexed into Nadwórna County: Bogrówka, Dźwiniacz, Grabowiec, Jabłonka, Kosmacz, Kryczka, Krzywiec, Majdan, Manasterczany, Maniawa, Markowa, Porohy, Przysłup, Rabcze, Rakowiec, Rosulna, Sołotwina, Starunia, Zarzecze and Żuraki.
 The remainder of the Bohorodczany County was annexed into the Stanisławów County.

 In 1938 many local Jews left Nadwórna County, fearing an impending war.

 On 15 June 1939, Alois Sornik, a German citizen was murdered in Zielona in Nadwórna County under unclear circumstances.
 German propaganda would later portray Sornik's death as a political assassination.

 The Bad Schandau-based German newspaper Sächsische Elbzeitung would later report on the incident, stating that Sornik was walking from the boarding school in Zielona to the Greek Catholic rectory where he lived, when two men, later identified as forester Wrobel and forest worker Onufrek, knocked Sornik to the ground before beating him.
 Sornik was taken to the hospital in Nadwórna in the car of a tourist, succumbing to his injures four days later.
 Sornik's body was later transferred to Ansbach in Bavaria where his parents lived.
 His two perpetrators were arrested by the public prosecutor's office in Stanisławów.

 The newspaper put forth the idea that Sornik's murder was in connection to his brother's political role representing the German minority in Silesia.
 Sornik's funeral in Ansbach was ceremonially attended by the NSDAP.